-God is He who raised the heavens without any pillars… (13:2)
+2- God is He who raised the heavens

 For instance, in the New American Bible, a picture is drawn to show how the authors of the Bible imagined the world.
 In that picture, the sky resembles an overturned bowl and is supported by columns (The New American Bible, St Joseph’s Medium Size Edition, and pp. 4-5).
 Ibn Abbas (d.
 687 AD), Mujahid (d.
 718 AD) and Ikrima (d.
 733 AD) believed in the existence of pillars (mountains) supporting the sky, too.
 These persons asserted that the Quran’s verses referred only to what was visible and that in the portion of space invisible to the eye the pillars held up the sky.
-This had also been the contention of the Babylonians who believed that the sky abutted on mountains at its extremities.
+This had also been the contention of the Babylonians who believed that the sky was supported by the mountains at its extremities.
 At the time of the Prophet, mankind did not know that the earth was spherical and that traveling in opposing directions led two people to the same spot.
 Therefore, the said subject of debate could not scientifically be accounted for at the time of the Prophet.
-Moreover, such a bold statement would have had deleterious effects on the Prophet’s credibility, and objections would not tarry to arrive.
-Those who claimed that Muhammad was the author of the Quran would not be in a position to account for such a statement.
+Moreover, such a bold statement would have had undesirable effects on the Prophet’s credibility, and objections would not tarry to arrive.

 To appreciate better the value of these statements in the Quran, our imagination must go back to the time of the Prophet and try to guess at the mentality of the people.
 The Quran was revealed at a time when the airplane and the automobile did not exist, when the actual shape of the earth was unknown, when there was no such thing as a world map and when the majority of Arabs were illiterate.
 This is to remind the persons who claim that the authorship of the Quran should be attributed to the Prophet or to other writers at the time of the Prophet.
 So, if one considers that the statements of the Quran had been revealed in such a situation, the miraculous character of the explanations may gain a different dimension.

-Verily, God is the One who holds the heavens and the earth,
+41- Verily, God is the One who holds the heavens and the earth,